divanoLetto/Parallel_Computing_Circles_Painting_Java/README.md

 # Parallel_Computing_Circles_Painting_Java

 ## Abstract
-This paper is focused on the rendering of figures in space and analyzes the increase in performance that can be obtained through the introduction of parallel programming both in c ++ and java languages.
+This paper is focused on analyzing the increase of performance that can be obtained through the introduction of **Parallel Programming** both in c ++ and Java languages in the problem of rendering figures in space.